iamleot/transferwee/README.md

   -m message      message description for the transfer -f from         sender email
   -t to [to ...]  recipient emails
+  --clip          copy the upload URL to the clipboard
 ```

 The following example creates an `hello` text file with just `Hello world!` and